Michael Caine shares perfect two-word response to race riots

 Over the past fortnight, violent disorder has spread across the country in the wake of the stabbings of three young children in Southport after misinformation spread that the killer was a Muslim asylum seeker.

-Thousands of police officers have been deployed to prepare for further action after racist and Islamophobic attacks have led to stabbings, street beatings, and mosques under siege.
+Thousands of police officers were deployed to prepare for further action after racist and Islamophobic attacks led to stabbings, street beatings, and mosques under siege.

 Piers Morgan and Krishnan Guru-Murthy called out billionare tech owner Elon Musk, who has been accused of fanning the flames of unrest in the UK